GeneTalkTK/rxome-qrcode-generator/README.md

 ```
 {
     qr_code: (QR code),
-    pseudonym: (pseudonym used to generate the QR code)
+    pseudonym: (pseudonym used to generate the QR code),
+    qr_data: content of the QR code (with encrypted medical data; i.e., a 1:1 image of the QR code content),
+    qr_content: content of the QR code but with unencrypted medical data for documentation purposes
 }
 ```